arvigeus/AZ-204/Synopsis.md

 1. Key Concepts
    - Event Hubs Client
-   - Event Hubs Producer
+   - Event Hubs Producer (source of telemetry)
    - Event Hubs Consumer
    - Partition
-     - How they work
+     - Where data is stored
      - Default number of partitions?
-     - How number of partitions affect processing
+     - How number of partitions affect processing: processing speed vs throughput
+     - In what format the messages are stored?
      - Event ordering
-   - Consumer Group
+   - Consumer Group (Allows multiple applications to read the event stream independently)
    - Event Receivers
    - Throughput Units (processing units)
 1. AMQP vs. HTTPS: initialization and performance